n-grace-henry/MS-Thesis/march_progress_log.md

 Letting the scale samples sit and redoing the esterfication step with the four new standards.

 To properly time the blowing down of the standards I will let sit under N2 with heat for 1 hour and then I will turn off the heat and check back in a few hours.

+## 2023-03-29
+Performed derivitization by acylation on the standards and test scale samples.
+Let blow down with no heat under N2 overnight.

+## 2023-03-31
+Performed liquid-liquid extraction on the test standards and test samples